Simulation-based Education (Distance Learning)

 This module is delivered via distance learning

-This module is planned to commence in January 2023.
+This module is planned to commence on January 22nd 2024.
 The module is normally delivered over a 10 week period.
-This module is delivered via distance learning.
-Attendance at the university is not required but engagement with online activity is expected.

 A written word report justifying a prospective simulation-based education session.
 The student will use an up-to-date evidence base to justify a skills-based teaching plan or simulation scenario script.